Skip to main content

 Capability-Based Security

-This is the capability model.
-Instead of granting broad access and then restricting it, Land grants nothing by default and then adds specific capabilities.
-The result is a minimal attack surface that grows only as the user explicitly permits.
+This is the capability model: instead of granting broad access and then restricting it, Grove grants nothing by default and adds specific capabilities explicitly.

 Memory Limits

 Each WASM extension runs with a configurable memory ceiling.
 If an extension attempts to allocate beyond its limit, the allocation fails deterministically.
 The host is not affected.
 Other extensions continue running.
-There is no out-of-memory crash that takes down the editor, and there is no single extension that can consume all available RAM.
+There is no out-of-memory crash that takes down the editor.

 Resource Controls

-Beyond memory, Land’s WASM host enforces CPU time budgets.
+Beyond memory, Grove enforces CPU time budgets.
 An extension that enters an infinite loop or performs excessive computation is interrupted after its time slice expires.
-The user sees a notification.
-The editor remains responsive.
 This is possible because Wasmtime supports epoch-based interruption, which checks execution progress at configurable intervals without the overhead of instruction-level metering.

 Deterministic Behavior

 WebAssembly is a deterministic execution environment.
 Given the same inputs, a WASM module produces the same outputs on every platform.
-This property makes extensions reproducible and testable.
-A bug reported on macOS can be reproduced on Linux with identical behavior, because the execution semantics are defined by the WASM specification, not by the host operating system.
+This makes extensions reproducible and testable.
+A bug reported on macOS can be reproduced on Windows with identical behaviour, because the execution semantics are defined by the WASM specification, not by the host operating system.